sudonorm/citizen/README.md

 When an appointment is found, it will make some windows sounds, and will either stop there or book the appointment, if you ask it to book.

+PS: Do note that you have to force the application to close after it finds an appointment.
+You can do this by terminating the application or closing the opened browser.
+Always remember to close any opened browser before running another one.

 Happy hunting :)